 In the course of 2017, it became apparent that the economic situation of VWGSA required a restructuring of the Saudi Arabian sales organization and VWGSA was to be liquidated.
-Part of the agreement with the Saudi Arabian partners (ATA and SAMACO) was that they would be compensated for their original equity investment of USD 12.5 million (EUR 10.5 million) which was provided by VIF as an advance payment on their liquidation receipts.
+Part of the agreement with the Saudi Arabian partners (ATA and SAMACO) was that they would be compensated for their original equity investment of USD 12,5 million (EUR 10,5 million) which was provided by VIF as an advance payment on their liquidation receipts.
 In 2019 the bank balances of VWGSA held in Saudi Arabia was transferred to VIF.
 Final tax payments are being assessed by the Saudi Arabian tax authorities and once they have been paid, the final settlement with the Saudi Arabian co-investors will be established.
-It is expected that this settlement will occur within one year.

-The bank balance received from VWGSA is included in the Cash-pool receivables balance (disclosed below) as at 31 December 2021, 31 December 2020 and 31 December 2019.
-The corresponding liability for accrued expenses of VWGSA payable by VIF, amounting to TEUR 7.294 (2020: TEUR 7.519; 2019: TEUR 7.292), is set-off against the above prepayment balance as at 31 December 2021, 31 December 2020 and 31 December 2019.
+The bank balance received from VWGSA is included in the Cash-pool receivables balance (disclosed below) as at 31 December 2021.
+The corresponding liability for accrued expenses of VWGSA payable by VIF, amounting to TEUR 7.294 (is set-off against the above prepayment balance as at 31 December 2021.
+With the finalization of the liquidation process in May 2022 the all balances were settled.